frpunlocking-com/android_kernel_realme_sm6375/README.md

   - codename: oscar
   - IDs:
     - RMX3474.
-  - Needs testers, please write [post in XDA](https://xdaforums.com/t/kernel-unofficial-ksun-next-susfs-realme-10-pro-lineageos-22-2-with-spoofing-realme-ui-6-0-stable-5-4-292-qgki-frpunlocking-15-0.4745580/) or if work in any way.
+  - Needs testers, please write [post in XDA](https://xdaforums.com/t/kernel-unofficial-ksun-next-susfs-realme-10-pro-lineageos-22-2-with-spoofing-realme-ui-6-0-stable-5-4-292-qgki-frpunlocking-15-0.4745580/) if it is working in any way.

 - Realme Q5
   - SoC: sm6375, Snapdragon 695
   - codename: oscar
     - IDs: RMX3478.
-  - Needs testers, please also write [post in XDA](https://xdaforums.com/t/kernel-unofficial-ksun-next-susfs-realme-10-pro-lineageos-22-2-with-spoofing-realme-ui-6-0-stable-5-4-292-qgki-frpunlocking-15-0.4745580/) or if work in any way.
+  - Needs testers, please also write [post in XDA](https://xdaforums.com/t/kernel-unofficial-ksun-next-susfs-realme-10-pro-lineageos-22-2-with-spoofing-realme-ui-6-0-stable-5-4-292-qgki-frpunlocking-15-0.4745580/) if it is working in any way.

 ## Installation Steps for luigi